disflyer/CSAPP-labs-linux/README.md

   cd /csapp_lab
 ```

-Now, you can modify code on your mac system.
+Now, you can modify code on your mac system by your IDE.
 And run the command in lab's README by the container.
+It should works.